High Codimension Mean Curvature Flow with Surgery: Neck continuation and the surgery algorithm

-\begin{proof}[Proof of Main Theorem] We use an iterative argument.
-Let us consider a flow defined on $[0,t_0]$ which is either smooth or satisfies property $(S)$ of the flow (flow with discard and neck reduction).
-Let $t_0$ be the next time where the curvature reaches the surgery threshold that is $|H|_{\max}(t_0) = H_3$.
-Then we we to show at time $t_0$ we can perform a finite number of surgeries so that \begin{enumerate}[(i)] \item $(S)$ is satisfied, \item The mean curvature drops, that is
+\begin{proof}[Proof of Theorem \ref{thm_mainone}] We proceed using an iterative argument as in \cite[Theorem~8.1]{HuSi09}.
+Consider a mean curvature flow defined on $[0,t_0]$ which is either smooth or is a flow with surgery satisfying \ref{property S} at times prior to $t_0$.
+Let $t_0$ be the next time where the maximum of $|H|$ reaches $H_3$.
+The claim is that we can perform a finite number of surgeries on $\mathcal M_{t_0}$, which satisfy \ref{s0} and \ref{s1}-\ref{s3}, such that after these surgeries the maximum of $|H|$ is at most $H_2$ except on some components diffeomorphic to $\mathbb{S}^n$, $\mathbb{S}^{n-1} \times \mathbb{S}^1$ or $\mathbb{S}^{n-1} \simtimes \mathbb{S}^1$ which can be discarded.
+Let us therefore analyse the regions of our submanifold with large curvature.
+Let $p_0\in \mathcal{M}_{t_0}$ be any point at which $|H(p_0,t_0)|\geq H_2$.
+We have two cases to consider.